Discover the projects our students are currently working on…

 Science as Fantasy: Humour and Human Psychology in Pixar’s Inside Out (2015)

-Publication project, Isabel Richards (mentored by Anna-Sophie Jürgens)
+Publication project, Isabel Richards (mentored by Dr Anna-Sophie Jürgens)

 Gender and Terror Tangled in the Weeds: What Poison Ivy Can Teach About Eco-Feminism and its Intersection with Eco-Terrorism